BSC-ES/pyhanami/docs/source/API-Reference.rst

 API Reference
 =============

-This document contains the complete API reference for pyhanami.
+This page contains the API reference for the public classes in _pyhanami_.

-*Last update*: Wed 29 Oct 16:59:20 CET 2025
+*Last update*: Wed 29 Oct 17:08:02 CET 2025

 Diagnostics